freenas/freenas-docs/userguide/system.rst

 menu before applying the update.

-If an update fails, reboot the system and select the previous boot environment, using the instructions in :ref:`If Something Goes Wrong`, to instruct the system to go back to that system state.
+If an update fails, reboot the system and select the previous boot environment, using the instructions in
+:ref:`If Something Goes Wrong <system If Something Goes Wrong>`, to instruct the system to go back to that system state.

 .. note:: Boot environments are separate from the configuration